urmzd/md-classifier/README.md

 ### Testing

 > This project original included `pytest` unit tests, however, this is no longer the case.
-As the project was interactive in nature, we opted to use 'Google Collab'.
-However, this is not to say the code is untestable, most of it was written of using the functional programming paradigm, and can be easily refactored into a script.
+> As the project was interactive in nature, we opted to use 'Google Collab'.
+> However, this is not to say the code is not testable, most of it was written of using the functional programming paradigm, and can be easily refactored into a script, which can then be tested with ease.

 This project uses `pytest` for its unit-tests.
 To find more information about the configuration used, check `./pytest.ini`.